Hidden damage of using the wrong funnel

 The hidden risk of using a wrong Funnel

-One of the most common additives is ZDDP (Zinc DialkylDithiophosphate) - and zinc is also the main component of galvanised coatings.
+• One of the most common additives is ZDDP (Zinc DialkylDithiophosphate).

-When oil additives come into contact with the zinc layer inside a galvanised funnel, unwanted chemical reactions can occur.
+When oil additives come into contact with these metals, chemical reactions can occur.
 These reactions may:

-• Form metallic soaps or waxy foam that block filters
+• Create metallic soaps or waxy residues that block filters

 • Cause additives to separate from the oil